 Important: Make sure all the required information on the form is complete.
 If not, your teen may not be able to start the driver's licence application process, resulting in another trip to the office.

-When your teen goes to the driver licensing office, make sure they bring
+When your teen goes to the driver licensing office, they will need:

 Why is parental consent required for applicants under 19?